rkuma183/wilsonmar.github.io/_posts/2017-08-31-selenium-cs.md

 <a target="_blank" href="https://www.proprofs.com/quiz-school/">
 quizzes</a>.

-## Why?
+## Why this?

+Microsoft's VSTS (Visual Studio Team Services) costs several thousand dollars while Selenium is free (open source).

-You can run several Selenium scripts in parallel on publicly available Swarm facilities.
+Run several Selenium instances in parallel on publicly available swarm facilities such as SauceLabs, BrowserStack, and Selenium Grid in-house.

+Include the Neotys API so that when Selenium is run, NeoLoad automatically updates "user paths" (scripts) for load testing.

 ## Install Visual Studio IDE on Mac